serokell/blog-posts/existential-vs-universal-quantification/article.md

 id x = x
 ```

-This quantification is hidden by default (if you check the type signature of `id`, there is no quantifier there).
-To see it, you need to use a specific extension – "ExplicitForAll".
+This quantification is implicit by default (if you check the type signature of `id`, there is no quantifier there).
+To make it explicit, you need to use a specific extension – "ExplicitForAll".

 ## Universal quantification and `ExplicitForAll`

 The key point of both universal and existential quantification is choosing who is responsible for deducing types of a function, datatype, or class.
 By default, all type variables are considered universally quantified.
-It means that **the caller** of a function (so, the programmer, actually) is responsible in case the type variable is ambiguous.
+It means that the **caller** of a function (so, the programmer, actually) is responsible in case the type variable is ambiguous.

 ### Usage